chnouman/DecadeOfMovies/README.md

 - Using Room Persistence for local database
 - Using Koin for Dependency Injection (ViewModels, WebService and Preferences)
 - Using Retrofit to request api network
-- Using JUnit4 with Mockito to write Unit tests
 - Using Glide for loading image from url
 - Using RxJava3 for Threading
+- Using JUnit4 with Mockito to write Unit tests
+- Using JUnit4 with Espresso for UI Testing

 ## Dependencies :